tktracker/IntuneDocs/intune/protect/troubleshoot-scep-certificate-device-to-ndes.md

 ## Troubleshoot common errors

-The following sections can help you resolve the more common connection issues between devices and NDES.
+The following sections can help with common connection issues between devices and NDES.

 ### Status code 500